 I’m not particularly shy, nor an introvert.
 Put me on stage with a podium and a microphone and I’m comfortable.
 There’s just something about people watching me doing plank jacks that makes me feel like an exceptionally self-aware orangutan in the zoo.

-I’ve long believed that we can take lessons in happiness from dogs, with the pinnacle of experience being the ability to stop walking, squat down in the middle of the park, look straight through your eyes into your soul with the most innocent look and proceed to take a massive shit.
+I’ve long believed that we can take lessons in happiness from dogs, with the pinnacle of experience being the ability to stop walking, squat down in the middle of the park, look straight through your eyes into your soul in the most innocent way, and proceed to take a massive shit.
 As a reasonably hygienic person, I’m not advising nor aspiring to shit in public, but the idea of feeling so comfortable with your existence and so unconcerned with the judgment of others to be able to do so is, without a doubt, admirable.

 I believe we can train ourselves to become free from embarrassment and the shackles of self-consciousness, but to achieve such a status might well be a lifetime journey.
 But for now, I’ve tripped across a hack that I owe to being blessed with eyesight that needed corrective assistance before I even turned 6 years old.
 I can simply take my glasses off, or refrain from putting my contacts in, and the self-consciousness of my terrace workout simply disappears.